ASPP/pelita/_sources/intro.txt

     A two-dimensional container mapping a position tuple to an object.

 :``Maze``:
-    Datastructre that stores the maze.
+    Datastructure that stores the maze.

 :``MazeComponent``:
     Objects stored in the ``Maze``.